KenKundert/inform/doc/user.rst

 """"""""""

 .. py:function:: title_case(string, exceptions=(...))
+   :noindex:

-:func:`inform.title_case` converts the initial letters in the words of a string to upper case while maintaining any letters that are already upper case, such as acronyms.
+:func:`title_case` converts the initial letters in the words of a string to upper case while maintaining any letters that are already upper case, such as acronyms.
 Common 'small' words are excepted and words within quotes are handled properly.